What We Know About The App That Delayed Iowa's Caucus Results

 Multiple county chairs blamed the app for the delayed reporting of results.

-Holly Christine Brown said she was only appointed last week as the Asian/Pacific Islander caucus chair for the Iowa Democratic Party and first saw the app on Friday evening.
+Holly Christine Brown, the Asian/Pacific Islander caucus chair for the Iowa Democratic Party, said she was only appointed precinct chair last week and first saw the app on Friday evening.

 "We were just given access to the app and told, 'Play around in there a little bit,' and that was about as much training as we got," Brown told NPR's Rachel Martin.
 "We were able to call in and ask questions, but there was no real training on the app."

-Note: A previous version of this story incorrectly said Holly Christine Brown was appointed last week as the Asian/Pacific Islander caucus chair for the Iowa Democratic Party.
-Brown actually has been chair of her caucus for over a year but was appointed as a precinct chair last week.